LIGHTHOUSE, TOTEMS, & EAGLES EXCURSION

 - Unique Alaskan homes and colorful cabins, some on their own island

 - Remnants of the old Ketchikan pulp mill

 - Complimentary beverages, including hot chocolate, coffee, water, assorted hot tea, and soft drinks.

-- Complimentary tasting of local Alaskan delicacies, including our favorite smoked salmon & salmon spread, crackers, bull kelp pickles, and artisan chocolate.
+- Complimentary tasting of our favorite Alaskan nibbles, including a traditional alder-smoked salmon, salmon dip, crackers, bull kelp pickles, and artisan chocolate.

 - Fog-proof, waterproof Bushnell binoculars are also provided for your use while on the tour vessel.

 - Please dress in layers to accommodate all weather conditions.

 - We are in a rainforest, so tours operate rain or shine.
 We always recommend bringing a rain jacket or poncho.